-If you’re thinking of starting a travel page you might be overwhelmed by the amount of equipment you think you need to buy.
-The truth is that you don’t need a 101 things to start, and our advice to you is to keep it simple, keep your belongings to a minimum and you can add things along the way as you grow.
-To make things easier, we are going to split our gear into 3 main categories: Essentials, Extras, and Things that make life easier.
+If you’re thinking of starting a travel page you might be overwhelmed by the amount of photography equipment you think you need to buy.
+The truth is that you don’t need a 101 things to start, and our advice to you is to keep it simple, keep your belongings to a minimum and you can add gear along the way as you grow.
+To make things easier, we are going to split our travel photography gear into 3 main categories: Essentials, Extras, and Things that make life easier.

 Here are 5 essentials that you need to get started:

 1. Travel camera + lens

 Your camera choice depends on what your priorities are (do you value travelling light over lugging a huge brick-like camera around)?
 For us, whilst we do aim to travel light, we balance that with wanting to capture decent photos as well.

 Some reasons why we prefer the SONY A7iii to our old camera: